ROCm/MIOpen/doc/src/DebugAndLogging.md

 All messages output via `stderr`.

+`MIOPEN_ENABLE_LOGGING` and `MIOPEN_LOG_LEVEL` are independent from each other.

+> **_NOTE:_ When asking for technical support, please include the console log obtained with the following settings:**
+> ```
+> export MIOPEN_ENABLE_LOGGING=1
+> export MIOPEN_LOG_LEVEL=5
+> ```

 ## Layer Filtering

-The following list of environment variables can be helpful for both debugging MIOpen as well integration with frameworks.
+The following list of environment variables allow for enabling/disabling various kinds of kernels and algorithms.
+This can be helpful for both debugging MIOpen and integration with frameworks.

-* `MIOPEN_ENABLE_LOGGING=1` – log all the MIOpen APIs called including the parameters passed to those APIs.
+> **_NOTE:_ These variables can be set to the following values:**
+> ```
+> 1, yes, true, enable, enabled - to enable kernels/algorithm
+> 0, no, false, disable, disabled - to disable kernels/algorithm
+> ```

+If a variable is not set, then MIOpen behaves as if it is set to `enabled`, unless otherwise specified.
+So all kinds of kernels/algorithms are enabled by default and variables can be used for disabling them.

-* `MIOPEN_DEBUG_GCN_ASM_KERNELS=0` – disable hand-tuned asm. kernels for Direct convolution algorithm.
-Fall-back to kernels written in high-level language.
+* `MIOPEN_DEBUG_CONV_FFT` – FFT convolution algorithm.
-* `MIOPEN_DEBUG_CONV_FFT=0` – disable FFT convolution algorithm.
+* `MIOPEN_DEBUG_CONV_DIRECT` – Direct convolution algorithm.
+* `MIOPEN_DEBUG_CONV_GEMM` - GEMM convolution algorithm.
+These are implemented on top of miopengemm or rocBlas.
-* `MIOPEN_DEBUG_CONV_DIRECT=0` – disable Direct convolution algorithm.
+* `MIOPEN_DEBUG_GCN_ASM_KERNELS` – Kernels written in assembly language.
+So far, the most of the assembly kernels are implementing the Direct convolution algorithm.
-* `MIOPEN_DEBUG_AMD_ROCM_PRECOMPILED_BINARIES=0` - this disables binary Winograd kernels, however, not all Winograds are binaries.
+* `MIOPEN_DEBUG_AMD_ROCM_PRECOMPILED_BINARIES` - Binary kernels.
+Right now all the binary kernels are Winograd ones, however, not all Winograds are binaries.
 To disable all Winograd algorithms, the following two vars can be used:
-* MIOPEN_DEBUG_AMD_WINOGRAD_3X3=0 - FP32 Winograd Fwd/Bwd, filter size fixed to 3x3.
+* `MIOPEN_DEBUG_AMD_WINOGRAD_3X3` - FP32 Winograd Fwd/Bwd, filter size fixed to 3x3.
-* MIOPEN_DEBUG_AMD_WINOGRAD_RXS=0 - FP32 and FP16 Winograd Fwd/Bwd, variable filter size.
+* `MIOPEN_DEBUG_AMD_WINOGRAD_RXS` - FP32 and FP16 Winograd Fwd/Bwd, variable filter size.
+* `MIOPEN_DEBUG_AMD_FUSED_WINOGRAD` - Fused FP32 Winograd kernels, variable filter size.

 ## rocBlas Logging
 The `ROCBLAS_LAYER` environmental variable can be set to output GEMM information: